 A new idea called Multipath Transfer Control Protocol (MPTCP) is used to solve the TCP challenge of utilizing the available bandwidth of several flows at once in DCN.
 In substitute of TCP, MPTCP was proposed for sending data securely and efficiently.
 The integrated congestion controller in each MPTCP end system may act on extremely short timescales to transfer its traffic from more congested paths to less congested paths, which is a significant advantage of this technology.
 According to theory, such behavior can be both reliable and valid for load balancing the entire network.

 It’s a drop-in replacement for TCP that, in theory, can improve data center application performance by aggregating network bandwidth across numerous channels, increasing stability and resiliency against network outages, and improving performance in congested environments.
-MPTCP utilizes multiple flows to transferring the data simultaneously and provide better bandwidth utilization which results in better throughput by using the available bandwidth of flows available to that node.
+MPTCP utilizes multiple flows to transfer the data simultaneously and provide better bandwidth utilization which results in better throughput by using the available bandwidth of flows available to that node.

 There are four major components of data center network architectures: